mortizm1988/PhD_accounting_governance/slides.md

     - Level of transparency: (e.g., segment reporting, related party transactions).
     - Timing of disclosing: (e.g., timing of going concern, new standard adoption).

-4. Real Decisions: These are made primarily to affect the accounting numbers in this definition.
+4. Real Decisions: These are made primarily for reporting purposes, but they also have real economic consequences (beating earnings forecasts or avoiding debt covenant violations).
     - Increasing production to reduce the cost of goods sold by reducing per unit fixed costs.
     - Reducing R&D expenditures to increase earnings.
+    - Postpone Q4 investments to increase current earnings.
 ---
 ![right:60%](img/image.png)